veno77/raisepon-2.0/README.txt

 Apache 2.4 or later
 PHP 5.6 or later
-FreeBSD Ports Colection PHP 5.6 Extensions + PHP Mysql PDO Mysql 5.6 or later net-snmp + php-snmp
+PHP 5.6 Extensions + Mysql PDO
+Mysql 5.6 or later
+net-snmp + php-snmp
-FreeBSD ports rrdtool + pecl-rrd
+rrdtool + pecl-rrd
-On Debian/Ubuntu type linux you will need probably librrd-dev and php-rrd packets.

 Copy the files to your web folder.
 Create database "gpon" and load in it the supplied gpon.sql file.